3.3 Communicating with Precision

 CONCRETE writing involves using specific, precise language to paint a picture for your readers so that they can more easily understand your ideas.
 If you have to explain an abstract concept or idea, try to use examples, analogies, and precise language to illustrate it.
 Use measurable descriptors whenever possible; avoid vague terms like “big” or “good.”
 Try to get your readers to “see” your ideas by using specific terms and descriptions.
 For example, when describing an amount use actual values like 0.1 ml or 250 grams.

 CORRECT writing uses standard English punctuation, sentence structure, usage, and grammar.
 Being correct also means providing accurate information, as well as using the right document type and format for the task.
+Ensuring that your document is correct will obviously help to avoid misinterpretation and costly errors.
+It is also a sign of respect for your audience in that you have taken the time to review and polish your work.

 COMPLETE writing includes all requested information and answers all relevant questions–as well as anticipated questions.
 The more concrete and specific you are, the more likely your document will be complete and useful.
 Review your checklist of specifications before submitting your document to its intended reader.